stfxecutables/ABIDE-eig/notes/dilemmas/DILEMMAS.md

 The argument I am trying to make here, with a lot of handwaving, is that virtually no elements of the eigenvectors $\mathbf{Q}$ will have magnitude zero, and so **_each_ eigenvalue of $\mathbf{R}$ is an enormous weighted sum of _every single voxel / ROI of the fMRI matrix_ $\mathbf{M}$**.
-I would argue this means the vector of eigenvalues $\mathbf{\Lambda}$ is a ***very bad*** feature for prediction, because:
+I argue this means the vector of eigenvalues $\mathbf{\Lambda}$ is a ***very bad*** feature for prediction, because $\mathbf{\Lambda}$ contains *only global information* from the image, and

-1. $\mathbf{\Lambda}$ contains *only global information* from the image, and ***local information / features cannot be constructed / reverse-engineered from $\mathbf{\Lambda}$***
+***local information / features cannot be constructed / reverse-engineered from $\mathbf{\Lambda}$***.

+The only way to preserve local information is if the brain is partitioned into ROIs, and then the eigenvalues of the correlation matrices of each of those ROIs are computed, so that `N` above is the count of ROIs.
+However, as we see below, this also has problems.

+## Second Issue: Eigenvalues Are too Permutation-Insensitive

+### Eigenvalue Indices do not Have the Same Meaning Across Matrices

-2. Given two matrices / fMRI scans with eigenvalues $\mathbf{\Lambda}$ and
-   $\mathbf{\Lambda}^{\prime}$, because the eigenvectors are different in each case, then the distribution of the ROI contributions to e.g. $\lambda_i$ will in general be quite different from the distribution of ROI contributions to $\lambda_i^{\prime}$, that is, **the components of
+Given two matrices / fMRI scans with eigenvalues $\mathbf{\Lambda}$ and $\mathbf{\Lambda}^{\prime}$, because the eigenvectors are different in each case, then the distribution of the contributions to e.g. $\lambda_i$ will in general be quite different from the distribution of the contributions to
-   $\mathbf{\Lambda}$ do not have a consistent meaning from subject to subject**
+$\lambda_i^{\prime}$, so that the **components of $\mathbf{\Lambda}$ do not have a consistent meaning from subject to subject**^[If this is not clear, consider eigenvalue extraction to be like PCA which is done per-subject.
+Of each principal component will have a different meaning in each subject.]

-   - E.g. we might hope that $\mathbf{\Lambda}$ is like a `T`-dimensional embedding of the fMRI, such that if $\vert \mathbf{\Lambda}^\prime - \mathbf{\Lambda} \vert$ is small, then $\mathbf{M}$ is in some sense similar to $\mathbf{M}^{\prime}$.
+E.g. we might hope that $\mathbf{\Lambda}$ is like a `T`-dimensional embedding of the fMRI, such that if $\vert \mathbf{\Lambda}^\prime - \mathbf{\Lambda} \vert$ is small, then $\mathbf{M}$ is in some sense similar to $\mathbf{M}^{\prime}$.
 But this is not the case.
-   - this is further confounded by eigenvalue sorting
+This is further confounded by eigenvalue sorting (algorithms return eigenvalues sorted by eigenvalue magnitude, because there is no "natural" ordering possible here).

-## Second Issue: Eigenvalues *a priori* Cannot be (and Empirically are not) Very Predictively-Useful for fMRI

-This is something I have now seen multiple times empirically on a wide variety of datasets (most too small to matter, but still).
-Cross-validated or holdout prediction accuracies are usually about 2-3% better than guessing, maybe 5-7% if you "hypertune" by testing millions of combinations (i.e. just overfit, perhaps).
-This has been the case even when I have tried different normalization strategies, preprocessing strategies, etc., and at least for the ABIDE data, this means you are looking at validation prediction accuracies of under 60% (compared to dubious literature reported ~71% best).

-### Why?
+At best, we can hope that the largest eigenvalue(s) corresponds to something like a global / mean signal shared across most signals of an fMRI, that the smallest eigenvalues correspond to noise, and that intermediate eigenvalues capture some other phenomena.
+Roughly, we can only sort of *hope* that the meaning of $\lambda_i$ is similar to the meaning of $\lambda_j^{\prime}$ only in some region
+$\delta_{\min} < \vert i - j \vert < \delta_{\max}$.

+In fact, I saw this empirically: permutation-invariant networks cannot overfit the voxel eigenvalues at all, linear models gradually / steadily show decreasing loss approaching zero, and convolutional models (which have a bias toward detecting local features) most rapidly overfit.
+There is also weak evidence from my experiments that a larger kernel (7 vs 3) perform better, suggesting that the useful features in the eigenvalues are local, but not too local, i.e. $\delta_{\min} > 3$.

+However, it is not reasonable to assume that that $\delta_\min$ and $\delta_\max$ are fixed / independent of the eiegenindex $i$.
+The largest eigenvalues (small $i$) (corresponding to the largest principle components) possibly have a similar source within some small $\delta_\min$, whereas for the smallest eigenvalues (large $i$), which correspond largely to noise components, it is possible that only the general trend of these eigenvalues has information.
+E.g. perhaps the smallest 50 eigenvalues can be summarized with a single "noise" value, but perhaps the largest 20 eigenvalues need more like 5-10 values to be summarized.
+But then again, perhaps not.
+This is all hard to justify.

+### Eigenvalues Are Fundamentally Permutation-Invariant

-Two matrices $A$ and $B$ are similar if there exists an invertible matrix $M$ such that
+Two matrices $A$ and $B$ are similar if there exists an invertible matrix $M$ such that $A = M^{-1}
-$A = M^{-1} B M$, and we can write $A \sim B$.
-Similar matrices have identical eigenvalues, but not identical eigenvectors.

-Permutation matrices (which permute rows / columns of a matrix) are invertible, and so do not change the eigenvalues of a matrix.
-Thus the `(n_features, n_features)` correlation matrix $C$ from the timeseries of data with `(n_features, n_timepoints)`, yields identical eigenvalues to any permutation of those $n$ features.
-In addition, we can only deal with sorted eigenvalues (there is no "natural" ordering of eigenvalues since this would require a natural ordering for eigenvectors, which are `n_features`-dimensional).
+B M$, and we can write $A \sim B$.
+Similar matrices have identical eigenvalues, but not identical eigenvectors. *Permutation matrices* (which permute rows / columns of a matrix) are invertible, and so do not change the eigenvalues of a matrix.
+Thus the `(n_features, n_features)` correlation matrix $C$ from the timeseries of data with `(n_features, n_timepoints)`, yields identical eigenvalues to *any* permutation of those $n$ features.

-When the features are correlations of fMRI ROIs (a voxel can be considered a degenerate ROI), this means two things:

-1. Eigenvalues at eigenindex $i$ from one subject will not generally correspond to the same eigenvector from another subject
-2. Eigenvalues will be identical for radically-different systems of correlations
+Unfortunately, this means radically-different systems of correlations can produce identical eigenvalues.
-   - e.g. two diagonal correlation matrices $C_1 = diag(1, ..., 1, 0, ..., 0)$,
-     $C_2 = diag(0, ..., 0, 1, ..., 1)$ have identical eigenvalues

 #### A Simple Failure Case

-Point (2) is the most concerning for doing classification from fMRI.
+A simple, but empirically-unlikely failure case are the two diagonal correlation matrices

+$$ C_1 = diag(\lambda_1, \dots, \lambda_n, 0, ..., 0), C_2 = diag(0, ..., 0, \lambda_1, \dots,  \lambda_n) $$

+that are completely different but have identical eigenvalues.
+But this can be generalized to cases that *a priori*, are very likely theoretically, and less simplistic.

-Suppose that autism is characterized by some distinct pattern of correlations on some set of $n$ ROIs.
-We might represent this pattern of correlations as a submatrix $C$ of size $n \times n$, and say that we generally observe the $n$ ROIs have a correlation matrix "close" to $C$, whereas controls tend to be "farther" from C. Suppose also that these ROIs are relatively uncorrelated with other ROIs, so that we can represent the full $N \times N$ correlation matrix $M$ across all ROIs as a block matrix containing $C$
+Suppose for example that autism is characterized by some distinct pattern of correlations on some subset of ROIs, where the number of those ROIs is $n$.
+We might represent this pattern of correlations as a submatrix $A$ of size $n \times n$, and say that we generally observe the $n$ ROIs have a correlation matrix "close" to $A$, whereas controls tend to be "farther" from $A$.
+Suppose also that these ROIs are relatively uncorrelated with other ROIs, so that we can represent the full $N
+\times N$ correlation matrix $M$ across all ROIs as a block matrix containing $A$ as

 $$
 M = \begin{pmatrix}
-  C & \vert & \mathbf{\Sigma} \\
+  A & \vert & \mathbf{\Sigma} \\
 \hline
-  \mathbf{\Sigma}^{\top} & \vert & M^{\prime}
+  \mathbf{\Sigma}^{\top} & \vert & C
 \end{pmatrix}
 $$

-The matrix $\Sigma$ will be a random matrix with relatively small values, and probably have eigenvalues similar to the GOE.
+where $\Sigma$ will be a random matrix with relatively small values (likely with eigenvalues similar to the GOE), and where $C$ is a pattern of correlations common to controls and autistic individuals both.
 For now, let us just pretend $\Sigma = \mathbf{0}$ to show what would happen in this even simpler case, e.g. pretend we have something like

 $$
 M = \begin{pmatrix}
-  C & \vert & \mathbf{0} \\
+  A & \vert & \mathbf{0} \\
 \hline
-  \mathbf{0}^{\top} & \vert & M^{\prime}
+  \mathbf{0}^{\top} & \vert & C
 \end{pmatrix}
 $$

-Then in this case the eigenvalues of the full system $M$ are the eigenvalues of $C$ plus the eigenvalues of $M^{\prime}$, .
-When these eigenvalues are computed, they will be sorted ascending all together, ***and it will now be impossible to know which eigenvalues correspond to $C$ and which to $M^{\prime}$***.
-This means that when fed into an algorithm as a list of features, **the meaning of feature (eigenvalue) $i$ can and often *will* be different for every subject**.
+Then in this case the eigenvalues of the full system $M$ are the eigenvalues of $A$ plus the eigenvalues of $C$.
+When these eigenvalues are computed, they will be sorted ascending all together, ***and it will now be impossible to know which eigenvalues correspond to $A$ and which to $C$*** (they will be interleaved in unpredictable ways depending on noise).

-In reality, also not every subject would have the same $C$, but more like some correlation matrix
-$C + \Sigma$, where $\Sigma$ is specific to that subject.
-The eigenvalues of this perturbed matrix can also unfortunately be shuffled about (https://mathoverflow.net/a/4255) so that *even if we somehow already knew how to just identify the features that contribute to $C$, we still couldn't be sure the first eigenvalue of $C + \Sigma$ returned by the algorithm corresponds to the first eigenvalue of
-$C$*, and we still have the problem of features having different interpretations from subject to subject.

-This means eigenvalues are useful as features only insofar as

-1. the eigenvalues clustered around eigenindex $i$, that is, the eigenvalues in eigenindices $[i -
-   \delta, i + \delta]$ correspond roughly to "similar" eigenvalues across subjects, and
-2. the algorithm is flexible enough to learn how to combine / summarize / find such clusters

-However, it is not reasonable to assume that all clusters are the same size, e.g. that $\delta$ is independent of $i$.
-The largest eigenvalues (small $i$) (corresponding to the largest principle components) possibly have a similar source within some small $\delta$, whereas for the smallest eigenvalues (large $i$), which correspond largely to noise components, it is possible that only the general trend of these eigenvalues has information.
-E.g. perhaps the smallest 50 eigenvalues can be summarized with a single "noise" value, but perhaps the largest 20 eigenvalues are more like 5-10 clusters.
-But then again, perhaps not.
-This is all hard to justify.

-Thus using fixed windows on the eigenvalues will be suboptimal (e.g. Conv1D).
-Methods that use the entire spectrum unprocessed (e.g. MLP, RandomForest, LSTM), *might* be able to learn / find combinations that work well for prediction, except...
+Worse, if some collection of ROIs $A$ produces a particular distribution of eigenvalues only in e.g. autistic subjects, but some *other* collection of ROIs $C$ has a similar distribution of eigenvalues, then these again get mixed together in a much worse way.
+The only way that eigenvalues can clearly identify a difference is if there large-scale, global differences in the correlation patterns, but as per above, other methods (e.g. deep learning with the fMRI directly) are *much* more likely to be able to find such patterns reliably.

+Essentially, if something like "in subgroup 1, region A is strongly correlated with region B, and weakly with region C, whereas in subgroup 2, the AB and AC correlation strengths are reversed" is true, eigenvalues cannot see this.

 ### Eigenvalues are Especially bad for Heterogeneous Data (e.g. ABIDE, fMRI, MRI generally)

+Cross-validated or holdout prediction accuracies using eigenvalue features are usually about 2-3% better than guessing, maybe 5-7% if you "hypertune" by testing millions of combinations (i.e. just overfit, perhaps).
+This has been the case even when I have tried different normalization strategies, preprocessing strategies, etc., and at least for the ABIDE data, this means you are looking at validation prediction accuracies of under 60% (compared to dubious literature reported ~71% best).

 ***ABIDE is heterogenous, and the spectra across sites are clearly, obviously dramatically visually different, and the clusters are also clearly, obviously different***.
 Thus, even if some clustering is